DXHeroes/knowledge-base-content/practices/smart_goals.md

 - How can I accomplish this goal?
 - How realistic is the goal, based on other constraints, such as financial factors?

-**NOTE**: Do not set goals that depend on someone else.
+Do not set goals that depend on someone else.
 Only goals that depend on you, your effort, and your skills are convenient ones.

 ### Relevant